Spektr-M

-Spektr-M (Russian: Спектр-M) is a proposed Russian scientific satellite with a 10 m sub-millimeter to far infrared space telescope.
+Spektr-M (Russian: Спектр-M) is a proposed Russian scientific satellite with a 10 m sub-millimeter to far-infrared space telescope.
 It is designed to be a successor to the Herschel Space Observatory, covering similar wave bands, and to look into chemical evolution in the universe, black hole horizon radiation, and dark energy investigation.
-Spacecraft design documentation and prototyping is currently underway and expected to continue until 2023.
-Due to budget cuts in 2019, launch is not expected until 2030.
+Spacecraft design documentation and prototyping is currently underway.
+Due to repeated budget cuts since 2019, the launch is not expected until 2035.

 Overview

 The purpose of this mission is to study the universe in millimeter to far infra-red wavelengths.
 The Herschel mission did a similar job with a smaller dish of 3.5 m, and this is a follow-up mission.
 The instruments are to be cooled with liquid helium to 4.5K for part of the mission, but sun shields will allow it to continue in a degraded mode once the coolant evaporates.

 It will be placed in a halo orbit around the Sun–Earth Lagrangian point.